 Impactful Pressure Loss

-These water softeners may also reduce water pressure if multiple people are using running water at the same time.
+These water softeners may also reduce water pressure if multiple people use running water simultaneously.
 Big Box water softeners can cause water to trickle from showers and faucets much more slowly.
+This can be frustrating, particularly in households with two or more residents.
+Those with big families will quickly discover Big Box options aren’t their best option.

 Not Made in America